 In 1893 Geoghegan emigrated to the United States and in 1905 he was elected first President of the newly founded American Esperanto Association.
 He helped to found the Esperantist Society of Seattle.
 He attended the discussions about the establishment of the Internacia Ligo (International League), an early form of the present Akademio de Esperanto, and in 1905 he was elected to the Lingva Komitato [language committee].
 He helped also with establishing the Green Star as our emblem.
 Dr Zamenhof wrote in 1911:

 About the origin of our green star I no longer remember very well.
 It seems to me that Mr Geoghegan drew my attention to the colour green, and from that time I began publishing my works with a green cover.
 About one brochure, which I quite by chance published with a green cover, he remarked to me that this was the colour of his homeland, Ireland.
 Then it came into my head that we could well regard this colour as a symbol of Hope.
 As for the five-pointed star, it seems to me that Mr de Beaufront first printed it on his grammar-book.
 I liked this and I took it as an emblem.
 Afterwards by association of ideas the star appeared with the colour green.

 Geoghegan died in the United States in 1943.
 He always stayed loyal to Esperanto.
-He opposed all proposals for reform and fought against the Idoists [proponents of Ido, a reformed version of Esperanto, who nearly wrecked the Esperanto movement in its early years – KK].
-He was the greatest linguist and philologist of his time, and the fact that such a language expert accepted and used Esperanto, even in its early days, proves that Esperanto is indeed worth supporting and will win through.
+He opposed all proposals for reform and fought against the Idists [proponents of Ido, a reformed version of Esperanto, which nearly wrecked the Esperanto movement in its early years – KK].
+He was the greatest linguist and philologist of his time, and the fact that such a language expert accepted and used Esperanto, even in its early days, proved that Esperanto was indeed worth supporting and would win through.